-Any records relating to child protection are kept on an individual child protection file for that child (which is separate to the pupil file) or on CPOMs from September 2023.
+Any records relating to child protection are kept on an individual child protection file for that child on CPOMs.
 All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.